 Now for the important part – the rock church.

-Abreha & Atsbeha is a semi-monolithic rock-hewn church which was built by twin brothers who converted to Christianity.
+The church of Abreha and Atsbeha is one of the oldest and best-known rock-hewn churches in Tigray.
+It is a semi-monolithic rock-hewn church that was carved out of the side of the mountain and excavated in one piece.
+Abreha and Atsbeha were twin brothers who converted to Christianity.
+According to local tradition, this church was chiseled out of the mountainside between 335 AD and 340 AD by the twins.
 I read that their father was Tazer and their mother was Sofia (Ahyewa).
-They were born on December 27, 320 and they were taught by the Axum’s arch priest Inbrem.
+They were born on December 27, 320 and they were taught by the Axum’s arch priest, Inbrem.
 They learned Christianity from a babysitter.
 Their father died when they were 12 years old and they took the throne together.

 We walked up these steps to the church.